List of college football career coaching winning percentage leaders

-Larry Kehres has the highest winning percentage for a college football coach.

 This is a list of college football career coaching winning percentage leaders.
 It is limited to coaches who coached at least 10 seasons and have a winning percentage of at least .750 at four-year college or university programs in either the National Association of Intercollegiate Athletics (NAIA) or the National Collegiate Athletic Association (NCAA).
 If a team competed at a time before the official organization of either of the two groups, but is generally accepted as a "college football program," it is also included.

 Leading the list is Larry Kehres, who compiled a winning percentage while coaching the Mount Union Purple Raiders from 1986 to 2012.
 The longest tenure among coaches on the list is that of John Gagliardi, who was a head coach from 1949 until retiring after the 2012 season.
 Gagliardi also leads all listed coaches in total games, wins, and losses.
 Former Vanderbilt head coach Dan McGugin has the most ties of anyone on the list.